vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Sec. .I, CH.
 XIII

 Gajacchāyā-A combination of Āśv. kr.
-13, of Magha-naksatra,
+13, of Māgha-naksatra,

 sun in Hasta.
 Vide H. of Dh. vol. IV p.
 371 n.
 It is a time for śrāddha.
 Vide Yāj.
 I. 218 and Manu III.
 274. Śātātapa (q. by HK 386 ) says when there is a solar eclipse, that is also Gajacchāyā and śrāddha at that time becomes